-Unless otherwise noted, the official Federation High School Rulebook will be in effect for the tournament.
+Unless otherwise noted, the official Federation High School Rulebook will be used for this tournament.

 60' bases - 46' pitching.